Visitation Guidelines at the Hospice of Hope Inpatient Facilities

-Hospice of Hope provides high quality end-of-life care to those who live in our twelve-county service area.
+Hospice of Hope provides high quality end-of-life care to those who live in our 14-county service area.
 Due to the COVID-19 pandemic, our highest priority is to protect our vulnerable patient

 Hospice of Hope appreciates your understanding and your help maintaining the COVID-19 precautions for the safety of your loved one, our hospice patients, families, and our staff.
 Please

-Please ask to speak with a Hospice of Hope staff member if you have any questions or concerns.
+ask to speak with a Hospice of Hope staff member if you have any questions or concerns.